 Email integration is one of the crucial features that every banking CRM software must have.
 Apart from direct phone calls, email is the primary communication between the bank and the customer.
 Hence, it is necessary to maintain a hygienic email list that is integrated with the banking system.
 After the successful integration, the emails should be automated to save resources and free-up personnel.
 The system should automatically send update emails every time the customer makes a transaction, including opening and closing accounts.
 Customers’ email IDs should be updated in all their different accounts in the bank.

 Email integration works well with interaction tracking features.
 Any time a customer registers a complaint or submits an inquiry via email, it should get registered in the system to make it easier to track their inquiries.
-Email integration also relies on contact management, another secondary CRM feature.
+Email integration also relies on contact management, Salesforce CRM Services.
 Contact management helps the bank store all the customer’s contact details in a single place to enable omnichannel marketing.

 3. Document Management